Oatly Group (NASDAQ:OTLY) Upgraded at Zacks Investment Research

 According to Zacks, “Oatly Group AB is an oat drink company.
 Oatly Group AB is headquartered in Malmö, Sweden. “

-OTLY has been the topic of several other reports.
-Guggenheim lowered their price objective on shares of Oatly Group from $21.00 to $14.00 and set a “buy” rating on the stock in a research report on Thursday, March 10th.
-Truist Financial lowered their price objective on shares of Oatly Group from $15.00 to $10.00 in a research report on Tuesday, March 22nd.
-Morgan Stanley lowered their price objective on shares of Oatly Group from $12.00 to $11.00 and set an “overweight” rating on the stock in a research report on Thursday, March 10th.
-Mizuho lowered their target price on shares of Oatly Group from $7.00 to $6.00 and set a “neutral” rating on the stock in a report on Friday, March 11th.
-Finally, Barclays lowered their target price on shares of Oatly Group from $15.00 to $10.00 in a report on Thursday, March 10th.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and twelve have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of 14.78.
+Other analysts also recently issued research reports about the stock.
+Credit Suisse Group reduced their price target on shares of Oatly Group from $13.00 to $10.00 and set an “outperform” rating for the company in a research report on Thursday, March 10th.
+Royal Bank of Canada dropped their price objective on Oatly Group from $20.00 to $14.00 and set an “outperform” rating on the stock in a research note on Friday, March 11th.
+Truist Financial dropped their price objective on Oatly Group from $15.00 to $10.00 in a research note on Tuesday, March 22nd.
+Mizuho dropped their price objective on Oatly Group from $7.00 to $6.00 and set a “neutral” rating on the stock in a research note on Friday, March 11th.
+Finally, Barclays dropped their price objective on Oatly Group from $15.00 to $10.00 in a research note on Thursday, March 10th.
+One research analyst has rated the stock with a sell rating, eight have issued a hold rating and twelve have given a buy rating to the stock.
+According to data from MarketBeat, Oatly Group has a consensus rating of “Buy” and an average target price of 14.66.

-Oatly Group (NASDAQ:OTLY – Get Rating) last issued its quarterly earnings data on Wednesday, March 9th.
-The company reported -0.13 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of -0.11 by -0.02.
-Oatly Group had a negative return on equity of 19.92% and a negative net margin of 33.02%.
-The business had revenue of 185.93 million for the quarter, compared to analysts’ expectations of 178.02 million.
-During the same period in the previous year, the business posted ($0.08) earnings per share.
-The company’s revenue for the quarter was up 46.3% on a year-over-year basis.
-Equities analysts anticipate that Oatly Group will post -0.49 EPS for the current year.
+Oatly Group (NASDAQ:OTLY – Get Rating) last posted its quarterly earnings results on Wednesday, March 9th.
+The company reported -0.13 earnings per share (EPS) for the quarter, missing the consensus estimate of -0.11 by -0.02.
+Oatly Group had a negative net margin of 33.02% and a negative return on equity of 19.92%.
+The business had revenue of 185.93 million during the quarter, compared to analyst estimates of 178.02 million.
+During the same period in the previous year, the business posted ($0.08) EPS.
+The business’s revenue for the quarter was up 46.3% compared to the same quarter last year.
+On average, equities analysts expect that Oatly Group will post -0.49 earnings per share for the current year.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-TCTC Holdings LLC raised its position in Oatly Group by 126.9% during the third quarter.
-TCTC Holdings LLC now owns 2,950 shares of the company’s stock worth $45,000 after acquiring an additional 1,650 shares during the last quarter.
-Northern Oak Wealth Management Inc. acquired a new position in Oatly Group during the fourth quarter worth about $27,000.
-Signaturefd LLC acquired a new position in Oatly Group during the fourth quarter worth about $44,000.
-Focused Wealth Management Inc acquired a new position in Oatly Group during the fourth quarter worth about $48,000.
-Finally, Banque Cantonale Vaudoise raised its position in Oatly Group by 373.6% during the third quarter.
-Banque Cantonale Vaudoise now owns 6,157 shares of the company’s stock worth $93,000 after acquiring an additional 4,857 shares during the last quarter.
-Hedge funds and other institutional investors own 21.94% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Credit Suisse AG increased its holdings in Oatly Group by 82.5% in the 3rd quarter.
+Credit Suisse AG now owns 508,254 shares of the company’s stock worth $7,685,000 after acquiring an additional 229,741 shares during the last quarter.
+TT International Asset Management LTD purchased a new stake in Oatly Group in the 3rd quarter worth about $975,000.
+Massachusetts Financial Services Co.
+MA increased its holdings in Oatly Group by 19.3% in the 3rd quarter.
+Massachusetts Financial Services Co.
+MA now owns 7,010,580 shares of the company’s stock worth $106,000,000 after acquiring an additional 1,136,141 shares during the last quarter.
+Pendal Group Ltd purchased a new stake in Oatly Group in the 4th quarter worth about $96,000.
+Finally, Point72 Asset Management L.P. increased its holdings in Oatly Group by 224.6% in the 3rd quarter.
+Point72 Asset Management L.P. now owns 324,640 shares of the company’s stock worth $4,909,000 after acquiring an additional 224,640 shares during the last quarter.
+21.94% of the stock is owned by institutional investors.

 Oatly Group Company Profile (Get Rating)